 Scripture is filled with passages of God’s call for us to be generous, loving, compassionate givers.
 The priority of compassionate stewardship is not to pay the bills.
 It is about how we, as a community, can do God’s work with love and compassion.
 It is less about the parish’s need to receive, and more about our need to give.
 It is our generosity with the gifts and blessings God has entrusted to us.

-From 2021 the Holy Fathers of Nicaea is asking for pledges from members of the community.
+From 2021 the Holy Fathers of Nicaea is introducing the concept of pledging and is asking for pledges from members of the community.
 Pledging will be a new concept to many in our community and therefore we have put together some words of explanation:

 A pledge is simply a commitment that we ask each family to make each year to our church.
 The commitment is in three parts: an amount of money promised to be given during the year; an amount of time promised to work on church activities; and the use of specific talents with which you have been blessed to aid the church.
 The pledge of these quantities is documented on a Stewardship Commitment Card each year that is submitted to the church.